guillp/jwskate/README.md

 ### JWK are dicts

 JWK are specified as JSON objects, which are parsed as `dict` in Python.
-The `Jwk` class in `jwskate` is actually a `dict` subclass, so you can use it exactly like you would use a dict: you can access its members, dump it back as JSON, etc. The same is true for Signed or Encrypted Json Web tokens in JSON format.
-You cannot change the key cryptographic material, however, since that would lead to unusable keys.
+The `Jwk` class in `jwskate` is actually a `dict` subclass, so you can use it exactly like you would use a `dict`: you can access its members, dump it back as JSON, etc. The same is true for Signed or Encrypted Json Web tokens in JSON format.
+However, you cannot change the key cryptographic materials, since that would lead to unusable keys.

 ### JWA Wrappers